candebellavita/vkompth/README.md

 ## Run the *python* wrapper

 Go into `pyvkompth` subdirectory and run `python3 pyvkompth.py`.
-A GUI will load plotting both *rms* and *lags* for `vkompthbb` and `vkompthdk` model variants, allowing to modify parameters on-the-fly with intereactive sliders.
+A GUI will load plotting both *rms* and *lags* for `vkompthbb` and `vkompthdk` model variants, allowing to modify parameters on-the-fly with interactive sliders.

 ## Load and run the *XSPEC* models